electron/electron/docs/api/app.md

 Fetches a path's associated icon.

-On _Windows_, there a 2 kinds of icons:
+On _Windows_, there are 2 kinds of icons:

 - Icons associated with certain file extensions, like `.mp3`, `.png`, etc.
 - Icons inside the file itself, like `.exe`, `.dll`, `.ico`.